 Section 5: Simple Machines

 A force is needed to move a heavy object from one location to another.
-The simplest machine for increasing force is the lever.
+The most straightforward machine for increasing power is the lever.
 A lever is a bar that is free to pivot around a fixed point called a fulcrum.
 It’s often used to lift objects or to pry something loose.
 When you push one end down, the other end lifts the object.
 There are three classes of levers, and the differences between them concern the location of the fulcrum as well as the input and output force.
 A first-class lever is when the fulcrum is between the input and output force.
 A see-saw is an example of a first-class lever.
 A second-class lever can be seen in a wheelbarrow where the output force is between the fulcrum and the input force.
 Finally, a third-class lever is when the input force is between the fulcrum and the output force.
 A fishing rod is one example.

 - What is a compound machine?